 Unlocked bootloader[Motorola & their default bootloader does NOT support downgrade & will create errors during Fastboot mode].

 Note: Unlocking your bootloader will erase all data on your device, make sure you backup before attempting.
-This tutorial is not for unlocking bootloader.
+This tutorial is not for unlocking the bootloader.
 If you haven’t done it already, look up the official Motorola procedure here.

 - Make sure you have Android SDK installed.
 If not download here.

 - Make sure you have the latest Motorola USB drivers installed.
 If not, download here.